List of International League no-hitters

 Joe Oeschger pitched the first nine-inning no-hitter in the International League on July 14, 1915, for the Jersey City Skeeters.

-Since the foundation of the International League (IL) in 1912, its pitchers have thrown 172 no-hitters, which include 17 perfect games.
-Of these no-hitters, 83 were pitched in games that lasted at least the full 9 innings, while 86 were pitched in games shortened due to weather or that were played in doubleheaders, which are typically 7 innings.
-Only 4 of the league's 17 perfect games were tossed in full 9-inning games.
-Twenty-six no-hitters were combined—thrown by two or more pitchers on the same team.
+Since the foundation of the International League (IL) in 1912, its pitchers have thrown 178 no-hitters, which include 18 perfect games.
+Of these no-hitters, 87 were pitched in games that lasted at least the full 9 innings, while 88 were pitched in games shortened due to weather or that were played in doubleheaders, which are typically 7 innings.
+Only 5 of the league's 18 perfect games were tossed in full 9-inning games.
+Twenty-nine no-hitters were combined—thrown by two or more pitchers on the same team.

 A no-hit game occurs when a pitcher (or pitchers) allows no hits during the entire course of a game.
 A batter may still reach base via a walk, an error, a fielder's choice, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference.
 Due to these methods of reaching base, it is possible for a team to score runs without getting any hits.
-While the vast majority of no-hitters are shutouts, teams which went hitless have managed to score runs in their respective games 17 times in IL games, some in extra innings.
+While the vast majority of no-hitters are shutouts, teams which went hitless have managed to score runs in their respective games 18 times in IL games, some in extra innings.